Depression is feeling sad, blue, unhappy, or down in the dumps. Most people feel this way once in a while.

 Taking Medicines for Depression

 Some people may feel better after a few weeks of taking antidepressant medicines.
-Many people need to take these medicines for 4 to 9 months.
+Many people need to take these medicines for 4 to 9 months or longer.
 They need this to get a full response and prevent depression from coming back.

 If you need antidepressant medicines, you should take them every day.
-Your doctor may need to change the type of medicine you take or the dose.
+Your provider may need to change the type of medicine you take or the dose.

-DO NOT stop taking your medicine on your own, even if you feel better or have side effects.
+Do not stop taking your medicine on your own, even if you feel better or have side effects.
 Always call your doctor first.
-When it is time to stop your medicine, you and your doctor will slowly cut down the amount you take over time.
+When it is time to stop your medicine, your provider will slowly cut down the amount you take over time.

 Talk therapy and counseling can help many people with depression.
 It also helps you learn ways to deal with your feelings and thoughts.